 Students build on knowledge from advanced pharmacology to establish a foundation for clinical judgment for the adult/older adult population.
 Emphasis is on hemodynamic monitoring and stabilization using pharmacotherapeutics.
 Students identify drug interactions, incompatibilities, side effects, and contraindications in the acute care setting.
 Legal and regulatory requirements related to NP practice in California will form a critical foundation for practice.

-Grade Type: Letter Grade
+Lecture: 1 unit

-Lecture: 2 units Prerequisite(s): NUR 555, 558, and 560 Pre- or Co- Requisite(s): NUR 504 and 504P
+Prerequisite(s): NUR 555, 558, and 560 Pre- or Co- Requisite(s): NUR 508 and 508P